scikit-build/scikit-build-core/README.md

 - No support for other targets besides install
 - Wheels are not fully reproducible yet
+- Several editable mode caveats (mentioned in the docs)

 Other backends are also planned: